tapani-hopkins/Kotka-tools/README.md

 R script for easy uploading of Ugandan and Amazonian wasps to the Kotka database.
 Give it the Malaise samples the wasps came from, it will create a file with almost everything you need (coordinates, dates..).
 This file can then be finished and uploaded to Kotka.

 ## tidy-up
-R script for tidying up the data.
+R script for tidying up data that has been downloaded from Kotka.
+This makes it much easier to use in analyses.
 Converts dataset identifiers to human-readable format.
-Gets the trap names, sites and samples for data from the Malaise trapping (e.g. Amazon 2000, Uganda 2014-2015).
+Gets the trap names, sites and samples in easy-to-read format for data from the Ugandan and Amazonian Malaise trapping.
 Also tidies up the column names so they are easier to work with.